This video features a brief explanation of the CVL from Michael Chamberlain.

 What is it?

 Creditors’ Voluntary Liquidation is a process by which the directors of a company hold a meeting to resolve that the company should be placed into insolvent liquidation.
-Thereafter meetings of the shareholders and creditors are convened to pass the appropriate resolutions to wind up the company.
+A general meeting of the shareholders is convened at which resolutions are passed that the company should be wound up and a Liquidator is appointed, a decision of creditors is then sought to confirm the shareholder nominated liquidator.
 A licensed insolvency practitioner must be appointed to act as the liquidator.

 Who is it for?

 - If the company is no longer viable.

 - If the company cannot pay its creditors and is continuing to make losses.

 - A profitable core business can be salvaged but a CVA is either not viable or not the preferred option for the directors.
 The business and assets can be bought from the liquidator to restart the viable core business in a new company.